SuyashDive2005/SuyashDive2005/README.md

 ## 👨‍💻 About Me

-I’m a Full Stack Web Developer focused on building scalable, production-ready applications using modern JavaScript ecosystems.
-I specialize in architecting clean backend systems with Node.js and designing high-performance frontends with Next.js and TypeScript.
+I’m a web developer who builds scalable and efficient web applications.
+I enjoy creating clean backend systems with Node.js and developing modern, responsive interfaces using Next.js and TypeScript.

 ---